hugogirard/apimPrivateVnet/README.md

 <img src='https://github.com/hugogirard/apimPrivateVnet/blob/main/images/backendhealth.png?raw=true' />

-## Step 6 - Configure in Azure Public DNS the IP of Application Gateway
+## Configure in Azure Public DNS the IP of Application Gateway

 Get the public ip of the App GW and add a record in your **Azure Public DNS Zone**.